thom1606/Sharr/README.md

 ![Banner](./assets/images/readme-banner.png)

 Welcome to the **Sharr** repository!
-This is a simple docker service which allows you to download shows and movies from your Plex watchlist.
-It uses the Plex API to get the watchlist and gives you a list compatible with radarr and sonarr.
+This is a simple docker service which allows you to import shows and movies from your Plex watchlist.
+It uses the Plex API to get the watchlist and gives you a list compatible with Radarr and Sonarr.

 ## Project Overview